MedoX71T/macOS-BigSur-EFI-File-For-HP-210-G1/README.md

 # macOS BigSur on HP 210 G1
-This EFI file have all the necessary driver for BigSur to run
+This EFI file have all the necessary drivers for BigSur to run